-Subsequent events have been evaluated through the time of issuing these financial statements on 11 August 2016.
+Subsequent events have been evaluated through the time of issuing these financial statements on 27 July 2017.

-No material subsequent events have occurred since 30 June 2016 that require recognition or disclosure in this year's financial statements.
+No material subsequent events have occurred since 30 June 2017 that require recognition or disclosure in this condensed consolidated interim financial statements.

-Review Report
+Review report